openproblems-bio/openproblems/.github/pull_request_template.md

 ### Testing

-* [ ] This submission was written on a forked copy of openproblems
+* [ ] This submission was written on a branch other than `main` in a forked copy of openproblems
 * [ ] Nextflow test pipeline is passing on this base branch of this pull request (include link to passed test on NF Tower found in GitHub Actions summary: )